ZcashFoundation/zebra/README.md

 Company as a fork of the original Bitcoin node.
 Zebra, on the other hand, is an independent Zcash node implementation developed from scratch.
-Since they implement the same protocol, `zcashd` and Zebra nodes can communicate with each other and maintain the Zcash network interoperability.
+Since they implement the same protocol, `zcashd` and Zebra nodes can communicate with each other and maintain the Zcash network together.

 If you just want to send and receive Zcash then you don't need to use Zebra directly.
 You can download a Zcash wallet application which will handle that